Let’s talk about flu shot facts.

 Is the flu shot effective in decreasing incidence of the flu?
 That is the million dollar question, right?
 If it’s not effective, then none of this really matters.
 If it’s highly effective, well, everything we just talked about is a bit more interesting.

 Please note, I have not read every single journal article about this.
 I read a number of journals that concluded that the flu vaccine was quite effective, but many of those were sponsored by the flu vaccine makers.
 I was more interested in what researchers who were not getting paid by the vaccine industry had to say about the flu shot.
 I placed most of my focus on meta-analysis: journal articles that looked at the results of numerous studies.
-Below I’ve given some excerpts of some of the most poignant findings.
+Below I’ve given some excerpts of some of the most poignant findings on flu shot facts.

 A review of the current research on the flu vaccine concluded: